iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

     If you specified a JSON file(s) and the Response panel shows the object array you want, leave the JSONNPath field empty.
 Otherwise, use the JSONPath field to specify the path to a desired object array in the JSON file.
 A **JSON Response** panel on the bottom right shows the data found at the JSONPath.

     ``` {seealso} [Accessing Nested JSON Data](./accessing-nested-json-data.md) for guidance on specifying JSONPath for JSON file data.
     ```

-1. If you want to save the data source for future data ingestion, select the **Save this data source?** option.

-    ``` {note} After creating the dataset, the data source will be saved with an auto-generated name.
-To find the data source, navigate to **Sources** and sort the list by **Last Updated**.
-The data source should be one most recently updated.
-    ```

 1. When you're done specifying the data, click **Create Dataset**.
 Apperate creates the dataset, loads the file data into the dataset, and shows the dataset's **Overview** page.